sidharth-085/DishBook/README.md

 - **Screens for which Screenshots are taken:**

-    - Splash Screen at the starting to Application.
+    - Splash Screen at the start of the Application.

     - Home Screen